CartoDB/raster-loader/CONTRIBUTING.md

 Before merging a pull request, the Raster Loader maintainers will review your code and might request changes.
 You can make changes to your pull request by pushing new commits.

+### Commit messages and changelog

+Raster loader uses Semantic Versioning and Conventional Commits.
+Format your PR and commit messages accordingly.

+To update the changelog before a new release, run the following in your terminal:

+$ git-changelog --output CHANGELOG.md --in-place --filter-commits "v0.8.2.."